akrzemi1/__sandbox__/outcome_v2_intro.md

   - propagating exceptions trough layers that do not follow RAII design;
   - parts of the program that are compiled with exceptions disabled;
   - external requirement (such as company-wide policy) that failure handling paths are explicitly indicated in the code.

+Outcome addresses failure handling through returning a special type form functions which is able to store either a succesfully computed value (or `void`) or the information about failure.
+Outcome also comes with a set of idioms for dealing with such types.

 ## Sample usage

-Function that may need to report failure needs to reflect that in its return type:
+One of the tools in the Outcome library is `result<T>`: it represents either a succesfully computed value of type `T` or an `std::erro_cdee` representing the reason for failure.
+You use it in the function's return type:

 ```c++
 auto read_int_from_file(string_view path) noexcept
   -> outcome::result<int>;
 ```

-Function `read_int_from_file` will either return an `int` or information about the reason for failure.

 It is possible to inspect the state manualy: